 How long do bear markets last?

-Stock markets are cyclical in nature; they go up and they go down.
-According to Putnam Investments, from 31.12.48 to 31.12.21 (a 73-year time frame), the S&P 500 has seen 13 bear markets.
-While each has been different, and they range widely in duration and severity, on average, they lasted for 13 months and saw a cumulative return of 25.85%.
+Stock markets are cyclical; they go up, and they go down.
+According to Putnam Investments, from 31.12.48 to 31.12.22 (a 74-year time frame), the S&P 500 saw 14 bear markets.
+While each has been different, ranging widely in duration and severity, on average, they lasted for 13 months and saw declines of 25.3%.

 How to invest in a bear market?